7 Elements and Basics of Scandinavian Decor

 But I'm here to tell you that there's more to Scandinavian design than just the big blue building!
 Though Ikea's furniture and decorations are a great representation of Scandinavian decor, there's much more to it.
 I'm here to tell you why it's so beautiful and so popular!

 These Nordic countries excel at innovation, design, and fashion.
 Scandinavian decor is, at its heart, a combination of function and style.
-Scandinavian furniture and design is meant to be no-fuss, but that doesn't mean there's no beauty!
+Scandinavian furniture and design are meant to be no-fuss, but that doesn't mean there's no beauty!
 In fact, Scandinavian furniture is some of the most beautiful and unique you'll find in the market today.
 Function lends itself to form, combining to create a streamlined, simple look that is decidedly Scandinavian.

 One of the premier features of this style is simplicity in lines and forms, like the tree pattern above.
 The fabric designer uses simple lines to give the impression of shape and texture.
 At first glance, you can see that they're trees, but when you look a bit closer, you can see their brilliant simplicity!